CALauer/esx_irpidentity/README.md

 	- Jobs/Skin/Loadout/Cash/Bank tied to character

 ## Current Commands
-	- /register		- Opens the registration/characters selection screen
+	- /register		- Opens the registration/characters selection screen || No longer Available
-	- /charlist		- displays a list of all your characters
+	- /charlist		- displays a list of all your characters || No longer Available
 	- /char			- displays your active character
 	- /switch 		- switch toons/register